hashicorp/consul/website/source/docs/connect/proxies.html.md

 example above).
 You must either trust any loopback access on that port or use namespacing techniques provided by your operating system.

+For full details of the configurable options available see the [built-in proxy configuration reference](/docs/connect/configuration.html#built-in-proxy-options).

 ### Prepared Query Upstreams

 The upstream destination may also be a